aiotmlwtf/00/nanobootstrap.md

 - a nvidia account is needed to download the sdk
 - a dedicated [ubuntu installation](https://ubuntu.com/download/desktop) (eg. a [usb flash drive](https://linuxhint.com/run-ubuntu-18-04-from-usb-stick/)) to run [nvidia's sdk manager](https://developer.nvidia.com/nvidia-sdk-manager) is recommended
 - 8 GB of memory (and a full-HD screen) are required according to NVIDIA, but if 8GB is not available, go to the settings tab (upper-right of sdk manager), lower the number of concurrent downloads and threads per downloads (slow but possible)
-- there's a bug in the partitioning scheme, so after flash (over usb-eth), you need to move the 13 l4t partitions to the end of the sdcard (so root can be resized to use all space)
+- there's a bug in the partitioning, so after flashing (over usb-eth), the 13 l4t partitions need to be moved to the end of the sdcard (so root can be resized to use all space)

 **installs**